GraphSearchNet: Enhancing GNNs via Capturing Global Dependencies for Semantic Code Search: Experimental Results

 The last row shows our results, we can see that \tool outperforms these sequential approaches (the second row) by a significant margin on both Java and Python datasets, indicating that \tool can return more relevant programs.
-The results indicate that, compared with these sequential models, which treats programs and summaries as sequences, by capturing the structural information, \tool could learn the semantic relations better, making it more effective and accurate in code search.
+The results indicate that, compared with these sequential models, which treat programs and summaries as sequences, by capturing the structural information, \tool could learn the semantic relations better, making it more effective and accurate in code search.
 Furthermore, we find that \tool has a better performance than GGNN and GCN, we attribute it to the bidirectional message passing and multi-head attention module that can have powerful learning capacity.
+We also calculate the p-value of each baseline and \tool on both Java and Python dataset.
+The values are shown in the rightmost column of Table~\ref{table-baselines} where the value of 0.00 denotes that the p-value is too small to be close to zero.
+We find that there are 10 baselines (13 baselines in total) that p-values are lower than 0.1, which demonstrates that \tool provides statistically significant improvements compared with these baselines.
 More details about the performance of each module can be found that Section~\ref{sec:ablation}.
-Finally, we can see that the overall performance on Python is superior to Java, the main reason is that Python has simpler grammatical features and the semantic gap is smaller than Java.
+Finally, we can see that the overall performance on Python is superior to Java, the main reason is that compared with Java, Python has simpler grammatical rules and language structures.
+The programs written by Python are closer to natural language queries.
+Therefore, the semantic mappings between the natural language queries and programs are easier for Python than Java.